scikit-activeml/scikit-activeml/docs/contributing.rst

 needs to additionally define the parameters ``query_default_params_reg/query_default_params_clf``.
 Once, the parameters are set, the developer needs to adjust the test until all errors are resolved.
-In particular, the method ``test_query`` must be implemented.
 We refer to the test template for more detailed information.

 Single-annotator Stream-based Query Strategies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~